Accessory Dwelling Units (ADUs)

 5. How can I ensure my project obtains design review approval?

+Contact the knowledgeable Curtis Park Neighbors Design Review Committee for advice and ideas.
 For the best possible results, plan your ADU to respects the character-defining features of your house and property, and:

 Locate the ADU on the rear of the lot next to the alley where it is not highly visible from public streets.
+Check with zoning on placement since setbacks for ADUs are different than garages.

 This web content was added in 2019, and is accurate to the best of our abilities.
 Contact Denver Landmark Preservation for the most up-to-date and accurate information on the city's design review and permit requirements.